dougeby/IntuneDocs/InTuneDocs/whats-new/whats-coming-in-intune.md

 In addition to Windows 8.1 and later, administrators can now enable multi-factor authentication for Android and iOS devices in the Microsoft Intune Enrollment application. -->

 ### Company Portal app for Windows 8 is deprecated; support for Windows Phone 8 and Windows RT platforms are being deprecated
-Starting in November 2016, Microsoft Intune will deprecate support for Windows 8 and Windows Phone 8 Company Portal apps.
+Starting in October 2016, Microsoft Intune will deprecate support for the Windows 8 Company Portal.
 Microsoft Intune will also deprecate support for the Windows Phone 8 and Windows RT platforms.
 As a consequence, you will not be able to enroll or update any Windows Phone 8 or Windows RT devices.

 You can continue to manage Windows Phone 8, Windows RT  and Windows 8 devices that are already enrolled.
 Update Windows Phone 8 and Windows 8 devices to Windows 8.1 and Windows Phone 8.1, and use the corresponding Windows 8.1 and Windows Phone 8.1 Company Portal apps to continue distributing apps to these devices without disruptions.

+Starting in November 2016, we will deprecate support for the Windows Phone 8 Company Portal.
 <!--TFS 1255391-->

 ### Conditional access for mobile application management